What are the Advantages and Disadvantages of a CVA?

 Directors Retain Control & Company Continues Trading

 A key advantage of a Company Voluntary Arrangement (CVA) is the empowerment it gives directors.
 Specifically, it allows them to keep control over their business operations and decision-making processes during financial recovery.
-Retaining control not only helps in maintaining the continuity of the business but also in implementing strategic decisions vital for the business’s recovery and future growth.
+Retaining control not only helps maintain the continuity of the business but also implements strategic decisions vital for the business’s recovery and future growth.

 Lower Costs

-One of the significant advantages of a CVA is its cost-effectiveness compared to other insolvency rescue procedures, such as administration.
+One significant advantage of a CVA is its cost-effectiveness compared to other insolvency rescue procedures, such as administration.
 The costs associated with a CVA are generally lower, making it a financially viable option for companies facing financial difficulties.

 Less Public than Other Insolvency Processes